 A murmur of confused and vague words, with profound sadness in the soul… Wretched shadows!
 Vain forms from the world of the mind!

-Just as the furious sea that severely lashes the beach with its waves, so from the world of the mind, from the sea of understanding, waves were emerging that uselessly and desperately intended to lash the threshold of the temple of transparent walls.
+Just as a furious sea severely lashes the beach with its waves, so from the world of the mind, from the sea of understanding, waves were emerging that uselessly and desperately intended to lash the threshold of the temple of transparent walls.

-Litelantes, the Adept-Lady, exclaimed with indignation, “Those women are too bothersome, they are trying to reach up here.”
+Litelantes, the adept-lady, exclaimed with indignation, “Those women are too bothersome, they are trying to reach up here.”
 Thus, she unsheathed her flaming sword.
-I did the same thing.
+I did the same.
+For a moment, our swords menacingly turned every way, throwing devouring fire everywhere.
+So, those vain shadows from the universal mind, terrified, were lost within the frightful abyss of maya.

 In the absence of the body, affections, and the mind, we come to experience in a direct way that which is the truth.